MicrosoftDocs/SupportArticles-docs/support/browsers/cannot-turn-off-i-e-esc.md

 4. Copy the NTUser.dat file from this new account profile to the Default User profile folder on the terminal server.

+   > [!NOTE]
-   **Note** This action overwrites the existing NTUser.dat file in the Default User profile folder.
+   > This action overwrites the existing NTUser.dat file in the Default User profile folder.
 Therefore, you may want to back up the original NTUser.dat file before you perform this action.

 5. Create a Group Policy Object to disable or to enable Internet Explorer hardening in the Active Directory directory service.